 25 grams or 6 teaspoons per day (100 calories).

 But remember these values are for normal persons.
 For diabetics, it is recommended to avoid sugar as much as possible only he/she can take it when their blood glucose drops low or take any diabetic medications, especially insulin.

 Is it need a doctor’s prescription to buy glucose tablets?

 No, glucose tablets don’t need a doctor’s prescription.
 These tablets are available in grocery markets, pharmacies, and retail markets.

-Before a patient get into hypoglycemia, how could a patient prevent low blood glucose level?
+Before a patient gets into hypoglycemia, how could a patient prevent a low blood glucose level?

 Diabetic patients should take great care of their blood glucose level.
 Here are some tips and recommendations that can help to maintain a normal blood glucose level.

-- Check regularly blood glucose level before it goes to low-level condition.
+- Check regularly blood glucose level before it goes to a low-level condition.

 - Always carry sugary food, drinks, or glucose tablets with you.